ksdme/beam/README.md

 - SSH connections cannot be load balanced or geo-routed.
 So, unless you explicitly use the host closest to you, you might notice low transfer rates.
+The public beam.ssh.camp server is hosted in Falkenstein, Germany on Hetzner.

 - Beam cannot support end-to-end encrypted buffers.
 While data is encrypted during transfer to and from the Beam host, it’s decrypted temporarily before being re-encrypted and forwarded.
 The host only holds a small buffer